DarioCalovic/passenger.sh-quickstart/README.md

 You have set up your user and target with the necessary credentials.
 You are now ready to log in to your target via the configured Passenger proxy.

-1. Run the following command to initiate the SSH session (replace eclipse@example.com with your target's details):
+1. Run the following command to initiate the SSH session (`example.com` with your passenger's ssh endpoint `SSH_FQDN`):

     ```bash
     ssh tony@eclipse@example.com